Commissioner takes over troubled Henderson Valley School

 One parent told the Herald that some parents are now "too scared to go to the school" and several have decided to send their children elsewhere next year.

-The parents who wrote the open letter said in a statement today that they were "happy to have seen some recent progress and actions based on our feedback".
+The parents who wrote the open letter said in a statement today they were "happy to have seen some recent progress and actions based on our feedback".

 "We have only ever wanted one thing, and that is the best for our little ones," they said.